zecoj/fang-hacks-internal/README.md

 ## Migrate from fang-hacks
 If you are already using samtap's fang-hacks.
 It is recommend that you wipe the internal flash before proceeding.
 This can be done by telnet to the device and issue the following command

 ```/usr/sbin/flash_eraseall -j -q /dev/mtd4 && reboot```

+This will take a few minutes to reboot and repopulate /etc partition.
+Camera will start flashing amber/blue LED once ready.

 ## Initial Setup
  - Edit config.txt